makyo/drab-makyo.com/cv.md

 Discrete editorial work
 :
-    * [*Arcana*](writing.drab-makyo.com/anthologies/arcana/) - an anthology of short furry fiction focused on the archetypes represented by the major arcana of the Tarot deck
+    * [*Arcana*](writing.drab-makyo.com/anthologies/arcana/) --- an anthology of short furry fiction focused on the archetypes represented by the major arcana of the Tarot deck

 Ongoing editorial work
 :
     * \[adjective\]\[species\]
-        * [\[adjective\]\[species\]](http://adjectivespecies.com) - a metafurry resource exploring the furry subculture, both from a furry and a nonfurry perspective
+        * [\[adjective\]\[species\]](http://adjectivespecies.com) --- a metafurry resource exploring the furry subculture, both from a furry and a nonfurry perspective
-        * [Love <span class="bullet"></span> Sex <span class="bullet"></span> Fur](http://lovesexfur.com) - a spinoff of \[a\]\[s\] focused on relationships and sexuality
+        * [Love <span class="bullet"></span> Sex <span class="bullet"></span> Fur](http://lovesexfur.com) --- a spinoff of \[a\]\[s\] focused on relationships and sexuality
-        * [Hybrid](http://hybrid.ink) - a themed, semiannual non-fiction publication focusing on exploring the furry subculture through a diverse range of articles, opinions, and personal stories, lightened with a dash of poetry
+        * [Hybrid](http://hybrid.ink) --- a themed, semiannual non-fiction publication focusing on exploring the furry subculture through a diverse range of articles, opinions, and personal stories, lightened with a dash of poetry
+    * [Post-Self](http://post-self.io) and [Exocortices](http://exocortic.es) --- a collaborative fiction site focusing on a far-future universe

 ### Ancillary work

 * Associate Member of the [Furry Writers' Guild](https://furrywritersguild.com)
-* Bookmarfs (website defunct) - a book club for furries exploring and discussing written works inside and outside the fandom
+* Bookmarfs (website defunct) --- a book club for furries exploring and discussing written works inside and outside the fandom

 ## Music

-2010 - Senior composition recital in 2011, premiering
+2010 --- Senior composition recital in 2011, premiering
 :
-    * *Daglarim* - a modern classical style piece for string quartet based on a folk theme from Tuva
+    * *Daglarim* --- a modern classical style piece for string quartet based on a folk theme from Tuva
-    * *I Often Wondered* - a choral adaptation of a square poem, whose words are the same read down as they are across, with the music working the same way
+    * *I Often Wondered* --- a choral adaptation of a square poem, whose words are the same read down as they are across, with the music working the same way
-    * *Concerto for Saxophone Quartet, Mvt 1 - Dance* - the first movement in a series of three exploring romantic composition structures in a contemporary style
+    * *Concerto for Saxophone Quartet, Mvt 1 --- Dance* --- the first movement in a series of three exploring romantic composition structures in a contemporary style
-    * *Duet for Horn and Bass* - a piece for two unlikely instruments and percussion, commissioned by two instrumentalist friends
+    * *Duet for Horn and Bass* --- a piece for two unlikely instruments and percussion, commissioned by two instrumentalist friends
-    * *Mirrors* - a piece for Pierrot ensemble that's mirrored from back to front and, often, from top to bottom
+    * *Mirrors* --- a piece for Pierrot ensemble that's mirrored from back to front and, often, from top to bottom

-2009 - Junior composition recital during a departmental performance, premiering :
+2009 --- Junior composition recital during a departmental performance, premiering :
-    * *I live my life in widening circles* - a choral piece setting the words of Rainer Maria Rilke to music
+    * *I live my life in widening circles* --- a choral piece setting the words of Rainer Maria Rilke to music
-    * *Character Dances* - a suite of piano pieces exploring a programatic theme
+    * *Character Dances* --- a suite of piano pieces exploring a programatic theme

 ## Education

 University
-:   Colorado State University - 2004-2011
+:   Colorado State University --- 2004-2011

     * Studied music composition under Dr. David Wohl, Dr. Forrest Greenough, and Dr. James David.
     * Additional studies included further computer science education, focusing on Java and C, including tutoring other students.

 High school
-:   Fairview High School - 2000-2004
+:   Fairview High School --- 2000-2004

     * Focused on choral music through five different choirs
     * Helped lead sound production during choral and pops concerts